 Made in Colombia

-At Mola Sasa we honor and empower local artisans through.
-We have already created sustainable employment for more than 80 families and we are continuously exploring new artisan skills to expand our mission and ensure a lasting social change for their communities.
+At Mola Sasa we honor and empower local artisans through ACTION.
+We have created sustainable employment for more than 80 families and continue to expand our mission and ensure a lasting social change for their communities.